oymotion/oymotion.github.io/index.md

 * [EMG Raw Data Capture Utility](/assets/downloads/RawDataCapture.zip)

-  Only for gForce 100 device with raw data capturing support.
+  Only for gForce 100 with support for raw data capturing.

 * [EMG Raw Data Capture SDK](/assets/downloads/RawDataCaptureSDK.zip)

-  Only for gForce 100 device with raw data capturing support.
+  Only for gForce 100 with support for raw data capturing.

 ---
 ## gForce Neuron